Center for Health & Wellness

 - MOST IMPORTANTLY, all participants are required to maintain confidentiality among the group's members.
 Students will be sharing their thoughts and experiences, and students should respect the privacy of their peers and not share this information.

-How will my resident director or the conduct coordinator know when I have completed CHOICES or the marijuana education class?
+How will my resident director or the conduct coordinator know when I have completed CHOICES or Let's be Blunt marijuana education class?